q Oracle DATAPUMP utility – Expdp | Impdp

 Database link created.

-helps us to import schemas directly from the source Database.
-Datapump with
+The below command helps us to import schemas directly from the source Database.
+Datapump with network_link.

 $ impdp directory=dump_dir logfile=imp_ocp.log network_link=testdb schemas=ocp